roman-milk/roman-milk.github.io/cvsn.md

  "Your slut.
 Only yours.
 Your dirty little slut, your cum whore, that's all I am.
 Fuck me, use me," she gasped, pushing back against my intrusion.

  After several minutes of reaming her, I started to feel just the tiniest bit guilty.
 I knew it would be a long time until I came, after what we'd just been through, and I was just enjoying the feeling.
 Even fucking her harder, breaking her away from her kissing, and setting her body shaking only made it more delicious, but didn't bring me any closer to coming.
 In the end, I was just too worn out, and I finally pulled out, much of my hardness gone, and collapsed back on the bed, gasping.
-Report_Story #3